Hiviexd/incompatible-mods-finder/README.md

-# ccompatible-mods-finder
+# osu-compatible-mods-finder

-simple script that takes an osu! mod, returns a comma-separated list of compatible mods.
+simple script that takes an osu! mod, returns a comma-separated list of all compatible mods.

 ## Usage